 Because the cause of and cure for many pain disorders is unknown, medical treatment tends to center on controlling the pain and maintaining flexibility and mobility.
 Treatment modalities generally combine medications, physical therapy, nerve blocks, and psychosocial support.

-Long Term Disability with a Diagnosis of a Pain Disorder
+Proving Disability Due to a Diagnosis of a Pain Disorder

 Proving disability due to a pain disorder can be difficult because there are no specific criteria for approval.
 You should submit evidence as to whether or not and to what extent your pain can be alleviated by medical treatment, what treatments you have pursued, how you have responded to treatment, and how your pain limits your ability to function.